Colorado Republican Federal Campaign Committee v. FEC: The Supreme Court's decision

 In a 7-2 plurality decision announced by Justice Stephen G. Breyer, the United States Supreme Court held that independent expenditures by political parties made without coordination of a candidate are protected by the First Amendment.

 The court also ruled that the advertisement paid for by the Colorado Republican Federal Campaign Committee was an independent expenditure, as it did not advocate for any candidate in particular.
 As an independent expenditure, the advertisement was found to be not in violation of the Party Expenditure Provision of the Federal Election Campaign Act.
 Because of this, the Court did not address the constitutionality of the provision as a whole.

 Both Justices Kennedy and Thomas wrote opinions that were in concurrence with Justice Breyer, and Justice Stevens dissented.

 Breyer's plurality opinion

 Justice Stephen Breyer wrote an opinion that was joined by Justices O'Connor and Souter.
 Based on precedent set by Buckley v.
 Valeo, Breyer believed that some restrictions on expenditures by political parties were constitutional.
 Even so, he found that the Party Expenditure Provision of the FECA did not apply to an independent expenditure made by a political party without coordination with a candidate.
 This meant that the independent advertisement paid for by the Colorado Republican Party was not in violation of the Party Expenditure Provision, and was protected by the First Amendment.

-We therefore believe that this Court's prior case law controls the outcome here.
-We do not see how a Constitution that grants to individuals, candidates, and ordinary political committees the right to make unlimited independent expenditures could deny the same right to political parties.